polterguy/system42/apps/README.md

 - [CMS](CMS/) an "anti-CMS" allowing you to dynamically create lambda pages
 - [Executor](Executor/) allowing you to evaluate Hyperlambda from within your browser
-- [Unit tests](Unit tests/) allowing you to run the unit tests.
+- [Tests](Unit tests/) allowing you to run the unit tests.
 The Unit testing "framework" of System42 is extendible